BDC Hamburger Icon

 Assembling a sales team with diverse backgrounds and prioritizing diversity and inclusion can improve your capability to pursue different opportunities.
 Hire for gender diversity, cultural diversity and experience diversity to bring in a broader perspective and open up new markets.

-To improve your sales operation, make sure your sales reps are delivering a consistent customer experience.
+To improve your sales operation, make sure your sales reps deliver consistent customer experience.
 They will do this by following an optimized sales process so they can achieve repetitive outcomes.
+“A proven, effective sales methodology makes a huge difference when scaling a sales team,” said Julie Thomas, president and CEO of ValueSelling Associates, Inc. “When your sales team and ideally all customer-facing employees, are trained using a common sales methodology, you can scale your team faster and more effectively.”

-Your sales funnel will continue to improve over time, but it is best to design and map out this process in the beginning.
-While a good sales executive can wing it through a single presentation, having a scalable sales funnel requires a documented process that your whole team can follow.
+While your sales funnel will continue to improve over time, it is best to design and map out this process in the beginning.
+A good sales executive can wing it through a single presentation, but having a scalable sales funnel requires a documented process that your whole team can follow.

 • Sales growth: The increase or decrease of sales in a specific time frame